 - Let dishes cleaned in dishwasher air dry

-- Learn how to arrange dishes in dishwasher efficiently
+- Arrange dishes in dishwasher efficiently

-(affilliate link) that lasts a lifetime, instead of multiple plastic ones
+- Use a quality cutting board that lasts a lifetime, instead of multiple plastic ones

 - If you go into the fridge or freezer, know what your going in for and make it quick